bonnie/ten-cent-teacakes/README.md

 ## Set up Developer Environment

+### Git Pre-commit

+To save time for CI and not bother to commit if lint / ts checks fail.

+`cp git-pre-commit .git/hooks/`

 ### Prisma and SQL db

 1. Create a SQL (PostgreSQL, MySQL etc) db for the project